hemilabs/docs/foundational-topics/the-architecture/consensus-and-security-protocols.md

 _**Overview**_

-The Hemi Network's sequencer consensus combines **Proof-of-Stak**e with **Proof-of-Proof** to address weak subjectivity and censorship attacks inherent in traditional PoS systems.&#x20;
+The Hemi Network's sequencer consensus combines **Proof-of-Stake** with **Proof-of-Proof** to address weak subjectivity and censorship attacks inherent in traditional PoS systems.&#x20;

 _This hybrid model prevents forged chains through state proofs on the Bitcoin network and allows legitimate sequencers to regain control in adversarial conditions, ensuring the network's resilience and security._
 {% endhint %}